A Digital Nomad Guide to Tokyo, Japan

 BLINK Smart Workspace

-This trendy international co-working space offers memberships starting at around $200 USD per month.
+BLINK Smart Workspace is a trendy international co-working space offers memberships starting at around $200 USD per month.
 With the basic packages you will get free Wi-Fi, hot desking and discounts on meeting rooms.

 ninetytwo 13 by Tokyo Chapter

 ninetytwo 13 is a co-working and co-living community, which offers packages that include both co-working and accommodation.
 Prices for co-living and co-working are upon request from their website.
 They also offer day passes to the co-working area which are around $19 USD.